Freedom Monument (Bytom): Description

 The monument was designed by local sculptor Tadeusz Wrzecionek (1911–1967), and was unveiled on 13 October, 1968, for the 5th Congress of the Polish United Workers' Party.
 It commemorates Polish traditions of freedom and independence, and is dedicated to the history of the three Silesian Uprisings and the Second World War on the territory of Upper Silesia.

 The monument is designed in the form of a column with a crosspiece (resembling a sword), which features engraved Polish national symbols, namely the Silesian Insurgent Cross, the Partisan Cross, the Rodło, the Grunwald Swords and the symbol of the concentration camps—the Auschwitz Cross.
 Originally, the monument also featured the hammer and sickle.

-The background of the monument displays numerous character props, reflecting the industrial character of Upper Silesia, as well as the dates 1919-1921 (relating to the Silesian Uprisings) and 1939-1945 (relating to the Second World War).
+The background of the monument displays numerous character props, reflecting the industrial character of Upper Silesia, as well as the dates 1919-1921 (denoting to the Silesian Uprisings) and 1939-1945 (denoting to the Second World War).